 - Technical assistance to civil society advocates to identify and strengthen their capacity to change policies that prevent death and injury from road crashes.

-- Supporting advocacy partners to counter industry opposition
+- Support to advocacy partners and governments to counter industry opposition.

 Where we work:

-Bangladesh, China, Colombia, Ecuador, India, Mexico, Philippines, Tanzania, Uganda, Ukraine and Vietnam
+Current: Bangladesh, China, Colombia, Ecuador, India, Mexico, Uganda, Ukraine and Vietnam.